-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Need: According to the CA Dashboard, our English Learner student group was in the red on the English Learners Performance Indicator (ELPI).
+INENIMEN NEEDIST How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Need: According to the 2023 CA Dashboard, our English Learner student group was in the red on the English Learners Performance Indicator (ELPI).
 We also examined our reclassification rate trend and did a needs assessment on our LTELs.
+On the 2024 CA Dashboard, our ELPI status was red at 31.6%.
+36.2% of LTELs made progress and the status was orange.
 Assurance has determined that the ineffectiveness of this action stemmed from the implementation of a new curriculum.
 Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills.
 Scope: Limited to Unduplicated Student Group(s) Accordingly, adjustments will be made to ensure that English Language learners engage with the curriculum successfully in the upcoming three-year LCAP cycle.
 These adjustments involve providing additional support to EL staff and allocating more time for data analysis to facilitate more effective interventions.
 Additionally, there will be a heightened emphasis on providing tutoring services for EL and LTEL students.
 We will implement a high-quality English Language acquisition program and add additional tutoring and paraprofessional staff to support students in their ELD SGI courses and with System 44 to address the identified needs.
 We will address this need by providing an EL Paraprofessional or other trained bilingual support personnel.
 This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
 Students will receive individualized support based on their specific English proficiency level.
 We use an in collaboration with students and families.
 Implementing our Designated and Integrated English language development (ELD) is an integral part of our comprehensive program for every English learner to meet the linguistic and academic goals at their grade level as identified by their level of proficiency.
-ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, We will closely monitor progress on this action which is designed to meet the needs most associated with English learner students.
-Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using real- time tracking, student language proficiency, and academic progress will be monitored and we expect their ELPI results, as well as the reclassification rate to increase as a result of the personalized academic support they will receive from qualified personnel.
-We will also consider input from the parents of participating students to enhance the quality of the program provide.
+ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, We will also consider input from the parents of participating students to enhance the quality of the program provide.